LimeMojito/trading-data-stream/Readme.md

 * Java 25 and Spring Boot 4 support (Jackson 3).
 * Converted "null for missing" API calls to Optional.
 * Increased default beginning of time to 2020.
+* Increased default rate limit to 3ps as still being throttled by Dukascopy for some reason.

 ## 4.0.2